 I remembered when the air hostesses on an aircraft give their demonstrations, one of the important messages they pass on is that parents must put on their life jackets or use the oxygen mask before helping their children or anyone else.

-Following this news about Chidinma’s death, how can I be strong for the children, for others if first I am not strong for myself?
+Following this news about my wife, Chidinma’s death, how can I be strong for the children, for others if first I am not strong for myself?

 I love our children and other family members but right now I need oxygen to breathe.